 Pride in Medicine Executive Committee

-Vice President · Public Health Registrar · She/Her
+Vice President · Junior Medical Officer · He/Him

 • Megan Kelly

-After over a decade nursing in the Intensive Care Unit at The Royal Melbourne Hospital, Megan began studying Graduate Medicine at the University of Wollongong.
-She is passionate about equity in healthcare and becoming a practitioner that can provide high quality, safe, and affirming healthcare to gender and sexually diverse patients.
+After over a decade nursing in the Intensive Care Unit at The Royal Melbourne Hospital, Megan completed the Graduate Medicine program at The University of Wollongong and is now a junior doctor at Barwon Health.
+She has been involved in Pride in Medicine since its inception and is passionate about providing safe and affirming care to gender and sexually diverse patients.

-Communications Officer · Final year medical student · She/Her
+Communications Officer · Junior Medical Officer · She/Her

 • Alasdair Williamson